 - We’re certain you’ll be snapping tons of photos during your visit to Kosovo.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
 We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 - Whether you travel with a backpack or a suitcase, you will also want to travel with a great day pack to organize and secure all our your everyday essential travel items!

-Visiting Prizren, Kosovo?
-We have a guide to visiting Prizren, too!
+Also Visiting Prizren, Kosovo?
+We have a Guide to Visiting Prizren, too!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.